Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 **ATTENTION AI ASSISTANT: This document outlines the mandatory process you **MUST** follow during general coding interactions to ensure consistent adherence to the project's standards.
 This process requires adherence to `PROJECT_STANDARDS.md` (Core Principles & Checklist) and the detailed guidelines in the project's specific `PROJECT_ARCHITECTURE.md` (Patterns, Structures, Examples for the relevant language/framework).
 This process complements, but does not replace, the detailed standards themselves.
 You **MUST** explicitly report the performance and outcome of mandatory checks as specified below.**

 **Goal:** To improve consistency and proactively catch deviations from standards by incorporating explicit checks **and reporting** into the workflow, ensuring a strong emphasis on fundamentally robust solutions over quick fixes or workarounds.
-**Interaction Model:** This process assumes **autonomous execution** by the AI, with user intervention primarily reserved for explicit `**BLOCKER:**` points identified within the procedures.
+**Interaction Model:** This process assumes **autonomous execution** by the AI, with user intervention primarily reserved for points explicitly marked with the literal text `**BLOCKER:**`.
+These points are identified within the procedures.
 Therefore, meticulous self-verification and clear, proactive reporting as outlined below are paramount for demonstrating adherence.

 **Version: 1.49** (Combat Superficial Execution)